LuckyJimJD/CivilProcedure/_outlines/Choice_of_Law.md

 - Parties can't be sure what their legal rights and duties are until they end up in one court or the other.
 - Some parties will be able to forum shop for more favorable law, but others won't (because of the limits of federal subject matter jurisdiction).
-  - At the time of _Black & White Taxi_, the citizenship of a corporation for diversity purposes was based only on its state of incorporation.
+  - At the time of _Black & White Taxi,_ the citizenship of a corporation for diversity purposes was based only on its state of incorporation.
 The plaintiff corporation, Brown & Yellow, was able to create diversity, and thus sue in federal court, simply by changing its state of incorporation from KY to TN (and by joining the L&NRR as a co-defendant, rather than a co-plaintiff, which might have seemed more logical).
   - The diversity jurisdiction statute now defines the citizenship of a corporation as both its state of incorporation and the state where its principle place of business is located.
 So the plaintiff's ruse in _Black & White Taxi_ would no longer work (because Brown & Yellow was based in Kentucky).
   - But this does not solve the larger problem under _Swift_ of inconsistent outcomes between state and federal courts.